AmethystDev2713/AmethystDev2713/README.md

 My coding story begins in the spring of 2021.
 At the time, I was very curious on how websites and apps worked.
 So I copied some C# code from a video in Notepad, saved it as an .exe file, and expected it to run.
 I would get very pissed off when it kept saying "This app can't run on your PC".
 Oh how stupid I used to be...

 So I slowed WAY down and learned HTML from html.com, and not much longer, I had made my first website about what I used to do at that time!
 From there, I kept coding, debugging, and making more and more complicated websites.
 Before long, I started to implement JavaScript to make my website do things.
-The first JS I learned was making a buttom trigger an alert saying some random, silly message.
+The first JS I learned was making a button trigger an alert saying some random, silly message.
 I used this code trick:

 document.getElementById("btn").onclick = function() { alert("RRRRRRRRRR!!!") }